May – Frog Croaking Time

 1756 – Governor Charles Lawrence of Nova Scotia authorizes his officers to “annoy, distress, take and destroy the Indians inhabiting the different parts of this Province, wherever they are found; and all such as may be aiding or assisting them”.
 According to noted Mi’kmaw historian Daniel N. Paul, author of the book We Were Not the Savages, this document has never been rescinded by Great Britain or Canada.

-1999 – Listuguj holds a special ceremony to mark completion of the translation of the New Testament in Mi’kmaw.
+1999 – Listuguj holds a special ceremony to mark completion of the translation of the New Testament into Mi’kmaw.

 May 1991 issue of the Micmac Maliseet Nations News reports a Mi’kmaw curriculum being developed by the Nova Scotia Department of Advanced Education will focus on stories based on the Paul family of Indian Brook.
 Featuring William Paul, 99, his daughters Jane and Mary, and granddaughter Violet Lewis, the series will cover 100 years of Mi’kmaw life in Nova Scotia.
 Mr. Paul raised 14 children in the Mi’kmaw community.